 - Reduce credit card reliance: Concerned Strivers report the highest angst about credit card debt among the demographic segments in the CFP Board survey.
 While credit cards are convenient, it’s important to only use them for financing purchases you cannot pay for immediately and will be able to pay off in a relatively short amount of time.

 CFP Board suggests that Concerned Strivers, or those generally interested in reorienting their financial mindset, consider speaking with a CFP® professional, who can help identify the necessary steps to reach long-term financial goals and objectives.

-The consumer surveys explored the saving habits of 1,000 working Americans over 25 years old, collected during a 20-minute online survey conducted May 13-16, 2016.
+The consumer surveys explored the saving habits of 1,000 working Americans over nearly three decades old, collected during a 20-minute online survey conducted May 13-16, 2016.
 A summary of the overall survey results can be found at www.CFP.net.

 Robert Pagliarini, PhD, CFP®, EA has helped clients across the United States manage, grow, and preserve their wealth for the past 25 years.
 His goal is to provide comprehensive financial, investment, and tax advice in a way that was honest and ethical.
 In addition, he is a CFP® Board Ambassador, one of only 50 in the country, and a real fiduciary.
 In his spare time, he writes personal finance books, finance articles for Forbes and develops email and video financial courses to help educate others.
 With decades of experience as a financial advisor, the media often calls on him for his expertise.
 Contact Robert today to learn more about his financial planning services.